jschoi-96/Database-Systems/README.md

 # Database-Systems
-This is a folder that contains class materials from CSCI4707 Fall 2021
+This is a folder contains projects I did from CSCI4707 Fall 2021